iai-group/ecir2023-reproducibility/README.md

 To create ANN indiced used in ANCE dense retrieval:
   - Download the collections using the links provided [here](data/README.md) and place them in [data/collections/](data/collections/)
   - Run the scripts ...

+## Models

+You can use the provided code to train your own models or you can use the provided model checkopoints to repeat our experiments.
+The models can be downloaded from Google Drive.
+More information about commands used for models fine-tuning can be found [here](data/fine_tuning/README.md)

 ## Running conversational search system